The Environments

 "Help me to be myself"

-The Children's Community welcomes groups of up to 15 children with 3 adults.
-Children have full freedom of movement in a space adapted to their size.
-Materials are concrete and connected to the real world: motor activities, language, self-care, sensory discovery.
-This period is fundamental for building identity and autonomy.
+The Children's Community holds up to 15 children with 3 adults.
+The children move freely in a space sized to them.
+The materials are concrete and tied to the real world: motor activities, language, self-care, sensory discovery.
+These years are foundational for building identity and independence.

 Children's House